Molecular and Cellular Phenotyping Core

 ALL PUBLICATIONS RESULTING FROM USE OF THESE INSTRUMENTS NEED TO ACKNOWLEDGE THE CIBBR GRANT:

-Research reported in this publication was supported by the UNH’s Center of Integrated Biomedical and Bioengineering Research core facilities through a grant from NIGMS/NIH, Award Number P20GM113131
+Research reported in this publication was supported by the University of New Hampshire's Center for Integrated Biomedical and Bioengineering Research (CIBBR) through a grant from the National Institute of General Medical Sciences of the National Institutes of Health under Award Number P20GM113131.

 Training Form: